Funding for Locals

 The Course Reimbursement Application must be completed, signed, and submitted by an officer other than the individual listed as a trainer on the application by the submission deadline along with a course description, outline of topics covered, and instructor bio.

-Courses must meet the minimum student requirement of five students.
+Courses must meet the five student minimum requirement.
 Additional student minimums may apply.

 Approved courses must take place within the quarter in which they are originally scheduled.
 Approved funds can't be transferred to a course, quarter, or year different from what is approved.
 If you need to change the date of a course after it's approved, you must contact us as soon as possible to avoid funds being redistributed.